by Kim Childs, CPPC

 “If you get grief wrong you get a lot of things wrong in life,” said Fully Alive author Tim Shriver in a recent interview.
 “You hide from a lot of pain.
 You hide from a lot of frustration.”
 A member of the Kennedy clan, Shriver said he grew up not knowing how to face or transform the inordinate amount of loss in his family.
 “I think learning how to express grief, move through it and internalize both the pain and healing is a real process of growth and change,” he remarked.

 In another helpful book, Honoring Grief, author Alexandra Kennedy recommends setting aside a special place and time each day to sit with our grief and honor the person or part of life that we’ve lost.
 I’ve done this at the altar where I pray, letting photographs trigger healing words and tears.
-Journaling also helps enormously, giving voice to the pain.
+Journaling also helps enormously, giving voice to the pain, and focused therapy can be a life saver during times of loss.

 “May you learn to trust grief and let it take you where you need to go to heal,” Kennedy writes in her gentle book.
 “May your heart heal of old wounds and regrets so that it may open to greater love and joy.
 May you celebrate—every day—the wonder and mystery of being fully alive.”

-I think I’m getting better at trusting grief, my unpredictable companion, for the wise healer that it is.
-One day I hope to look back and appreciate its gifts.
+I’ve gotten better at trusting grief, my unpredictable and sometimes inconvenient companion, for the wise healer that it is.